haley666/gited/lesson_1.md

 Update this file, fix the typos in the following sentence:

-> The quick brown fux jumps over the lazy dog
+The quick brown fox jumps over the lazy dog